node-red/node-red-ui-nodes/node-red-node-ui-microphone/README.md

 This can be written straight to a file or passed to any other node that expects audio data.

+## Browser Support

+This node will work in most modern browsers as it uses the standard MediaRecorder API.

+ - IE : not supported
+ - Safari : MediaRecorder needs to be enabled (Develop -> Experimental Features -> MediaRecorder)

+If you are accessing the dashboard remotely (not via `localhost`), then you must use HTTPS otherwise the browser will block access to the microphone.

 ## Privacy

 When the button is first pressed, the browser will ask the user's permission for